Heypappu/Landing-page/README.md

-# This Landing Page is buil with the use of HTMl AND CSS
+# This Landing Page is build with the use of HTMl AND CSS

 ## Features